 What Shows Have Been Canceled at Disney World?

 Along with general cancellations of any show that involves actors, dancers, and performers at Walt Disney World two shows, in particular, have been canceled.
 Both UP!
 A Great Bird Adventure at Animal Kingdom and the Beauty and the Beast Live on Stage performance at Hollywood Studios has been canceled.
 The ongoing dispute between the actor’s union and Disney may be temporary, but as of right now, both of these shows have gotten caught in the crossfire.
 In addition to that first wave of closures, there was a second round of Show closure that took almost ALL of the most beloved shows off the Disney Entertainment docket.
+Luckily we believe this to be TEMPORARY, as Festival of the Lion King in Animal Kingdom, previously canceled, returns this summer.
 Check out all the shows that have been canceled at Walt Disney World.

 Can I Still meet the Characters at Walt Disney World?

 Guests cannot meet characters as they have in the past.
 Character Meet and Greets during the Pandemic are now physically distanced.
 Often where a character is available on a stage behind you while you stand a significant distance in front of them.
 You can also see Disney Characters in the Character Cavalcades that happen throughout the day in the parks.
 This is a “waving from a distance” experience.

 Why Do I Need to Make a Park Pass Reservation?